sunaku/tork/README.markdown

 Following UNIX philosophy, Tork is composed of simple text-based programs: so you can build your own custom Tork user interface by wrapping `tork-driver`!

-  * `tork` is an interactive command-line user interface (CLI) for driver
+  * `tork` is an interactive command-line user interface for `tork-driver`
   * `tork-herald` monitors current directory tree and reports changed files
+  * `tork-driver` drives the engine according to the herald's observations
-  * `tork-driver` tells master to run tests and keeps track of test results
+  * `tork-engine` tells master to run tests and keeps track of test results
   * `tork-master` absorbs test execution overhead and forks to run your tests

 When the herald observes that files in or beneath the current directory have